dgraph-io/dgraph-docs/README.md

 - Write in present-tense, active voice when you can.
 - Prefer simple sentences to complex and complex-compound sentences.

-**Note:** Please don't let these style conventions prevent you from creating a  PR to share your contribution to Dgraph Docs!
-PR reviewers can help with these issues.
+**Note:** Please don't let these style conventions stop you from creating a PR to share your contribution to Dgraph Docs!
+PR reviewers can help with style guide issues.

 ### Staging doc updates locally